-Sing aria or two 32 bar musical theater selections (opera, operetta or musical theater) of contrasting styles, which show full range and acting ability.
+Sing aria from opera or operetta and one 32 bar musical theater selection or two 32 bar musical theater selections of contrasting styles, which show full range and acting ability.
 At least one selection must be in English.
-Seeking singers (musical theater/opera) and actors who sing.
-Dancing is a plus.
+Seeking musical theater performers, opera singers and dancers.
 An accompanist will be provided.
-The singer must also prepare a one minute memorized comic monologue. (no selections from An Ideal Husband) A monologue must be prepared (no exceptions).
+The singer must also prepare a one minute memorized comic monologue. (no exceptions and no selections from An Ideal Husband)

 1) 2 resumes with most recent experience.

 4) Your personal calendar with lists of conflicts.
 (This is very important)

 As part of our Reclaimed Voices series, Folks Operetta is presenting the American premiere of Paul Abrahám’s exotic jazz operetta, The Flower of Hawaii.
 Tinged with American jazz and Hawaiian guitar, Abrahám’s captivating score will take you back to the golden era of Hollywood musicals.

 One of the brightest stars of the Weimar era, Abrahám was the composer of three hit operettas between 1929 and 1932, as well as film scores and popular song.
 Jazz was all the rage, and Abrahám’s brilliant use of its catchy melodies and infectious rhythms, along with tap dancing and other typically American idioms, would breathe new life into operetta.
 Abrahám had a fresh, unique style and was considered the “successor to Lehar” before political events in Europe changed the course of his life.